Haswell33/service-desk/README.md

 Implementation allows you to centralize communication with the client in the tasks and in a convenient way to filter the tickets that have entered the system.
-From the administration panel level it is possible to manage groups, users, start panels, types of tasks, processes in a given type of request, priorities and many other values that can be used to describe a task.</br>
+From the administration panel level it is possible to manage groups, users, start panels, types of tasks, processes in a given type of ticket, priorities and many other values that can be used to describe a task.</br>
 In addition, it is possible to divide tickets by categorizing them into tenants, thanks to which it is possible to handle several projects from the level of the same